CesarAFC/frontend-test/README.md

 Payment App is fully responsive and is focus on mobile first and images maintain the aspect ratio.
 UX Design was created under own consideration and criteria using a light theme with white, black and green as a palette colors.
 User can recover the progress made in case of refresh and works across Chrome, Safari and Mozilla.

-Finally the app is hosted (Temporary) in AWS S3 and CloudFront.
-[Live Demo](https://d1asmyu5mr5ep9.cloudfront.net).
+Finally the app is hosted (Temporary) in AWS S3 and CloudFront. <a href="https://d1asmyu5mr5ep9.cloudfront.net" target="_blank">Live Demo</a>.
 Cache is disabled to see changes instantly

 ## Overview